-If the bite is more severe, you may need muscle relaxants and/or antivenin.
+If the bite is more severe, you may need muscle relaxants or antivenin, which is an antitoxin used to treat venomous bite).
 In some cases, you may even need to be hospitalized.

 You should go to a doctor or emergency room right away if a black widow spider has bitten you.